 Access & Advocacy

-Guide Dogs of America is committed to advocating for its graduates in matters of access and discrimination to the best of its ability.
-We encourage business and organizations to educate their staff and clients about service dog laws so they are prepared to comply with regulations when they meet a working team.
-See our Resources page for relevant links.
+Guide Dogs of America is committed to advocating for its graduates in matters of access and compliance.
+We encourage businesses and organizations to educate their staff and clients about service dog laws so they are prepared to comply with regulations when they meet a working team.
+Resources are provided on our Advocacy page.

-There are guidelines people should follow when in the presence of a guide dog to allow for the safety of the dog and its handler.
+There are guidelines the public should follow when in the presence of a Guide Dog to allow for the safety of the dog and its handler.
 Disregarding these guidelines can distract the dog, which can create a dangerous situation for the dog and its handler.
 The harness is an indication that the dog is working.
 A guide dog in harness is “on duty,” even when sitting or lying down.
 Please don’t touch, call out to, feed, or otherwise distract a working guide dog.
 Allow the dog to concentrate and perform for the safety of its blind partner.
 When you meet a guide dog team, be sure to speak to the handler, not the dog.
 If you would like to pet the guide dog, ask the handler first.
 Some handlers will allow petting, but be sure to ask before doing so.
-See our Resources page for relevant links.

 Do keep in mind the handler is supported by the service dog for daily life.